-The number of HIV-positive pregnant women in Estonia has remained stable in past years (around 120-150 cases per year) and the number of mother-to-child transmission cases is low.
+The number of HIV-positive pregnant women in Estonia has remained stable in past years (around 120-150 cases per year) and the number of mother-to-child transmission cases is low (no cases in 2015-2016).

-All women who register their pregnancies are recommended already during their first visit to take the HIV-infection test in addition to other tests, also a second test is taken during the 30th week of pregnancy.
-The corresponding test is also recommended to all women who decide to have an abortion.
+All women who register their pregnancies are recommended already during their first visit to take HIV test in addition to other tests, also a second HIV test is recommended during the 30th week of pregnancy.
+HIV test is also recommended to all women who decide to have an abortion.
 Regulation of the Ministry of Social Affairs No 118 from 31 October 2003 establishes that each pregnant woman shall be tested for syphilis and HIV-infection in course of registering the pregnancy.